 Idealistic Flavor — No worries, for the rest of your days.

 The world in which the characters live in is less than pleasant, to say in the least.
-The sky is choked with pollution, the crops won't grow, and the evil dictator of the land brings nothing but despair to the people.
+The sky is choked with pollution, the crops won't grow, and the evil dictator of the land brings nothing but despair and suffering to the people.

 Or, on a more positive end, the world the characters live in is fine, but the characters are restless.
 Perhaps they are bored with their current life and want to find something better, or perhaps they are misfits in an otherwise nice world, and desire a place where they will have no worries.

 Regardless of the case, there are stories of some mystical land, of which rumor and legend tell, where all people can be happy.
 The ground is fertile, the food is good and the best part is: you can get to it … if you know how.

 This trope comes in two main flavors, the idealistic portrayal, and the cynical portrayal.
 The cynical portrayal can be broken down into separate flavors as well.